 Why are Currencies Traded in A Forex Market?

 Foreign exchange, or forex, is the conversion of one currency into another.
-It is the largest and most liquid market in the world, with average traded values that can be trillions of dollars per day.
-It includes all aspects of buying, selling, and exchanging currencies at current or determined prices.
+It is the world’s largest and most liquid market, with average traded values that can be trillions of dollars per day.
+It includes all buying, selling, and exchanging currencies at current or determined prices.

 What are Minor Currency Pairs In A Forex Market?

-Forex markets exist as a network of financial institutions and money traders that trade currencies for other assets, such as other currencies, equities, or commodities.
+Forex markets are a network of financial institutions and money traders that trade currencies for other assets, such as other currencies, equities, or commodities.

-Minor currency pairs account for a small fraction of the overall Forex market turnover and typically consist of less popular, or emerging market, currencies.
-These currency pairs tend to be more risky and volatile than the majors, which can make them more attractive to certain traders looking to capitalize on price movements.
+Minor currency pairs account for a small fraction of the overall Forex market turnover and typically consist of less popular or emerging market currencies.
+These currency pairs tend to be more risky and volatile than the majors, making them more attractive to specific traders looking to capitalize on price movements.

 Who are the Main Forex Market Participants?